subsquid/docs/docs/evm-indexing/configuration/traces.md

 + `suicideRefundAddress`: get `suicide` traces where refund addresses in this set.
 + `range`: get traces from transactions from this range of blocks.

 [//]: # (!!!!
-Update when the filter set stabilizes)
+Update when the data requests set stabilizes)

 Enabling the  `transaction` flag will cause the processor to retrieve transactions that the traces belong to.
-Enabling `subtraces` will cause the processor to retrieve the downstream traces in addition to those that matched the filters.
-These extra data items will be added to the appropriate iterables within the [block data](/evm-indexing/context-interfaces/#blockdata).
+Enabling `subtraces` will cause the processor to retrieve the downstream traces in addition to those that matched the data requests.
+These extra data items will be added to the appropriate iterables within the [block data](/evm-indexing/context-interfaces).

 Note that traces can also be requested by the [`addTransaction()`](../transactions) method as related data.